-In SymTRX, we applied the natural principles associated with organic matter in the soil to create a novel, enhanced efficiency plant nutrition product.
+In SymTRX, we applied the natural principles associated with organic matter in the soil to create a novel, enhanced efficiency, bio-based plant nutrition product.
 Created using a proprietary process, SymTRX uses the Organic MaTRX to bind with nutrient ions, creating a homogenous, multi-nutrient, slow-release product that works in perfect symmetry with the soil itself to create stronger, healthier plants.
 This novel method meets the increasing demands for better, more efficient delivery of nutrients to plants and supports the 4R Nutrient Stewardship initiative to better manage nutrient delivery.

 The result?
 Healthier crops, less nutrient loss via leaching and volatilization, and the confidence you’re using a product that is good for people, plants and planet.